 So, I mentioned your local REIA group in the first tip, and this tip obviously applies to that group… to your local REIA, which may have members who are vendors who pay a sponsor-level membership just so they can advertise to the group of investors.

 A lot of times, there's going to be contractors who are one of their sponsors, and they're specifically there because they're looking to make business contacts with this crew of people.
 So that could be an excellent starting point for you to find a solid contractor who's interested in working with investors.

 So check it out, see what's popping at your local REIA.
 Your next contractor might even be there.

-This is a paid online service, but it’s a local social network of consumers who rate, rank and give feedback on—you guessed it—contractors.
+This is a paid online service, (formerly known as Angie's List) but it's a local social network of consumers who rate, rank and give feedback on—you guessed it—contractors.
 And it can be compared to the reviews you might see on Amazon.
-It’s really this hidden gem if you haven’t discovered it yet.
+It's really this hidden gem if you haven't discovered it yet.

-The contractors on Angie’s List consist of a wide range of services like plumbers, landscapers, lawn services, tree guys, cleaning services, and remodel contractors.
-These are the businesses that care about their Angie’s List reputation, because good ratings on Angie’s List can convert to healthy growth for your business.
+The contractors on Angi consist of a wide range of services like plumbers, landscapers, lawn services, tree guys, cleaning services, and remodel contractors.
+These are the businesses that care about their Angi reputation, because good ratings on Angi can convert to healthy growth for your business.

-I’ve used a subscription to Angie’s List myself and used it regularly over the years, so I know it’s a solid place to find a rehab contractor.
-And, you can at least browse Angie’s List and see what’s cooking there.
-It’s super easy to do a local search there.
+I've used a subscription to Angi myself and used it regularly over the years, so I know it's a solid place to find a rehab contractor.
+And, you can at least browse Angi List and see what's cooking there.
+It's super easy to do a local search there.

 So, there you have it, 6 tips on finding your new contractor.